BYU vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 20, 2021

 - BYU and its opponents have combined to score more than 57 points in four of 10 games this season.

-- Georgia Southern's games have gone over 57 points in two opportunities this season.
+- Georgia Southern and its opponents have combined to score more than 57 points in two games this season.

-- The combined points per game average of the two teams, 55.6, is 1.4 points fewer than Saturday's over/under.
+- The two teams combine to score 55.6 points per game, 1.4 less than the over/under in this contest.

-- These two squads combine to surrender 55.9 points per game, 1.1 fewer than this contest's over/under.
+- This contest's over/under is 1.1 points above the 55.9 these two squads combine to surrender per game this season.

-- The average total in Cougars games this season is 56.3, 0.7 points fewer than Saturday's total of 57 .
+- The average total in Cougars games this season is 56.3, 0.7 points fewer than Saturday's over/under of 57 .

 - In 2021, games involving the Eagles have averaged a total of 53.8 points, 3.2 fewer than this game's set over/under.